Vision

 Connecting the portfolio so products can serve each other — shared identity, unified billing, and cross-platform workflow automation across the Dal Dom ecosystem.

-Additional operating companies targeting domain-specific problems in the Saudi economy — announced when the product is ready, not before.
+Additional operating companies targeting domain-specific problems we encounter as operators — announced when the product is ready, not before.

 Whether you're a potential partner, customer, or someone with a problem that belongs in our ecosystem — start a conversation.